 Future benefits under the amended 2008 Equity Plan generally will be granted at the discretion of the Compensation Committee and are therefore not currently determinable.
-As of October 3, 2018, the closing price of the Company's common stock on NASDAQ was \$3.97.
+As of [x], 2018, the closing price of the Company's common stock on NASDAQ was [x].